 “This book is so old that its original name, if it had one, is lost to time,” said Misty.
 “The title is called The Pentagony because it’s a mix of ‘penta,’ the Ancient Greek word for ‘five,’ and ‘agony,’ which is an Old French and Latin derivative of the original Greek word.”

 “None of that made any sense,” said Janet.

 But it had made sense to Cindy, and this sounded like they were playing with fire.
 Furthermore, Misty had just proven herself to be very smart, far smarter than Cindy had originally given her credit for.
-She had not known that the popular redhead was so educated…
+Cindy had not known the popular redhead was so educated…

 Now it really wasn’t fair.
 If she didn’t even have the brains to compete with the likes of Misty, then what did she have?

 “It stands for ‘the five agonies,’” smirked Misty.
 “The five agonies are ambition, seduction…which includes deception…defilement, pleonexia…or greed, for lack of a better word…and estrangement.”